nucleartide/actor.js/Readme.md

 # actor.js

 Elixir-style actors in JavaScript.
-Spawn "processes", then send and receive messages between them – like you would in Elixir.
+Spawn "processes", then send and receive messages between them – just like you would in Elixir.

+You can think of it as [`co`](https://github.com/tj/co), but with message passing.

 ## Example